 Sub Components Useful Life Expectancy (Years)

 Building Fit out 21 to 89

 Building Floor Covering 2 to 46

 Building Roof 19 to 156

 Building Service - Electrical 30 to 124

 Building Service - Fire 8 to 35

 Building Service - Hydraulic System 17 to 103

 Building Service - Mechanical 2 to 72

-Building Service - Buildings 107

 Building Service - Security 10 to 26

 Building Structure 31 to 229

 Building Sub-structure 36 to 186

-A summary of the assets owned and their replacement cost is given in in the Asset Management Strategy - See appendix 1.
+A summary of the assets owned and their replacement cost is given in the Asset Management Strategy - See appendix 1.

-Conditions for buildings and facilities are categorised based on the Condition Index as shown in Table 6.
+Conditions for buildings and facilities are categorised based on the Service Index as shown in Table 6.